angular/angular/aio/content/guide/http.md

 ### Making a DELETE request

-This application deletes a hero with the `HttpClient.delete` method by passing the hero's id in the request URL.
+This application deletes a hero with the `HttpClient.delete` method by passing the hero's ID in the request URL.

 <code-example